drelp/glaze-dockerfile/docker/centos/7/doris-camtg/README.md

 create database grafana DEFAULT CHARACTER SET utf8mb4;
 create user 'grafana'@'127.0.0.1' identified by 'grafana';
 grant all privileges on grafana.* to 'grafana'@'127.0.0.1';
+create user 'grafana'@'%' identified by 'grafana';
+grant all privileges on grafana.* to 'grafana'@'%';

 CREATE TABLE `session` (
     `key`       CHAR(16) NOT NULL,